wunderwuzzi23/blog/content/posts/2020/red-teaming-and-monte-carlo-simulations.md

 For instance, [Facebook just paid out $20000 for a Cross Site Scripting vulnerability](https://vinothkumar.me/20000-facebook-dom-xss/).

-Other companies might set the value of an of an XSS lower, but stakes might also be much lower compared to Facebook - **which is exactly what the discussion has to be about**.
+Other companies might set the value of for an XSS lower, but stakes might also be much lower compared to Facebook's - **which is exactly what the discussion should be about**.

 Recently, I received a [$3000 payout from Mozilla](https://wunderwuzzi23.github.io/blog/posts/2020/mozilla-bug-bounty-credential-hunt-phabricator-token/) for reporting a vulnerability. (*shameless self-promotion :))*

 #### What does this mean though?
 **This means there is already a framework established in the industry that we can leverage.**

 Bug bounty payouts should probably be seen at the lower end of the actual cost of such a vulnerability.
-At the higher end we have the actual exploits, breaches and costumer data that might be stolen and **regulatory fines** that companies that come with that.
-These considerations can help guide towards an upper boundary for predictions when performing Monte Carlo simulations to model the potential loss due to security vulnerabilities.
+At the higher end we have the actual exploits, breaches and costumer data that might be stolen and **regulatory fines** that come with breaches.

+These considerations can help guide towards an upper boundary for predictions when performing Monte Carlo simulations to model the potential financial loss due to security vulnerabilities.

 ## Old school severity ratings and scores
 Most security programs leverage a security bug bar and/or CVSS score to assign severity vulnerabilities.
 This helps to shine light on the most problematic issues, and to assign resources quickly to implement mitigations.